zhang-bob/Fibonacci/README.md

     ########################################

 2. How to run the script
-    send http request to your webservice director:
+    send http request to your webservice directly:

     http http://service service IP/fibonacci/INTEGER